Child Therapy

 -

 Most sessions last between 45 and 60 minutes, but every child is unique.
-We tailor session lengths to fit your child’s needs, ensuring they have the time and space that will be most helpful and comfortable for them.
+Your clinician will tailor session lengths to fit your child’s needs, ensuring they have the time and space that will be most helpful and comfortable for them.

 -